-Aggregating standard indicator data brings together CCA's multiple projects.
-Some indicators also are designed to monitor only CCA's direct work (see indicator methodology reference sheets for details) and will not require aggregation.
+Aggregating standard indicator data brings together the Alliance's multiple projects.
+Some indicators also are designed to monitor only the Alliance's direct work (see indicator methodology reference sheets for details) and will not require aggregation.
 While tracking indicators across time does not allow for understanding the specific impact of work, it does allow for understanding a change in time as a measure of progress.
-By tracking a set group of indicators across multiple projects over time, CCA is able to meet the goal of understanding progress.
-CCA-level learning allows the organization to improve its work using data-driven decision-making, including agile course corrections.
+By tracking a set group of indicators across multiple projects over time, the Alliance is able to meet the goal of understanding progress.
+Alliance-level learning allows the organization to improve its work using data-driven decision-making, including agile course corrections.

-CCA EVALUATION GUIDELINES
+CLEAN COOKING ALLIANCE EVALUATION GUIDELINES

-The second component of the CCA-level M&E Framework is evaluation guidance that provides details about when and why CCA would choose to commission an evaluation.
+The second component of the Alliance-level M&E Framework is evaluation guidance that provides details about when and why the Alliance would choose to commission an evaluation.
 As a complement to the collection of indicator data, an evaluation provides a deeper learning opportunity.
-By adopting these evaluation guidelines, CCA will be better poised to pursue evaluations that promote learning.
+By adopting these evaluation guidelines, the Alliance will be better poised to pursue evaluations that promote learning.

 An evaluation can take many forms, but at the most basic level, they often take the form of a measurement of impact or a measurement of implementation, also referred to as a process evaluation.
 An impact evaluation measures a project's effect, whereas a process evaluation measures how a project is implemented.
-There are many other approaches to evaluations-including A/B testing of various components of the Theory of Change and fidelity testing-all of which are of interest to CCA to improve its ability to implement evidence-based programming.
+There are many other approaches to evaluations-including A/B testing of various components of the Theory of Change and fidelity testing-all of which are of interest to the Alliance to improve its ability to implement evidence-based programming.